Amity Online MBA

 Other Related Articles

-As per the UPSC IAS exam date 2025, the result of the preliminary exam will be released by the Commission online at upsc.gov.in.
+The UPSC IAS 2025 result will be released by the Commission online at upsc.gov.in.
 On the basis of the IAS result 2025, candidates are selected for the mains exam.
 Civil Services Examination is one of the most coveted exams in the country conducted by UPSC to select candidates for various administrative services such as the Indian Administrative Service (IAS), Indian Foreign Service (IFS), Indian Police Service, Indian Revenue Service (IRS), etc.

 The facility to raise objections in the IAS answer key will not be provided by UPSC.